nats-io/nats.go/jetstream/README.md

 kv.Put(ctx, "sue.color", []byte("blue"))

 // A watcher can be created to watch for changes on a given key or the whole bucket
-// Watcher will receive a notification on a channel when a change occurs
-// By default, watcher will return initial values for all matching keys.
+// By default, watcher will return most recent values for all matching keys.
 // Watcher can be configured to only return updates by using jetstream.UpdatesOnly() option. watcher, _ := kv.Watch(ctx, "sue.*") defer watcher.Stop()